rails/solid_cache/README.md

 - `max_key_bytesize` - the maximum size of a normalized key in bytes (default `1024`)

 For more information on cache clusters see [Sharding the cache](#sharding-the-cache)
-### Cache trimming
+### Cache expiry

 SolidCache tracks writes to the cache.
 For every write it increments a counter by 1.
-Once the counter reaches 80% of the `trim_batch_size` it add a task to run on a background thread.
+Once the counter reaches 80% of the `expiry_batch_size` it add a task to run on a background thread.
 That task will:

 1. Check if we have exceeded the `max_entries` value (if set) by subtracting the max and min IDs from the `SolidCache::Entry` table (this is an estimate that ignores any gaps).
-2. If we have it will delete 100 entries
+2. If we have it will delete `expiry_batch_size` entries
-3. If not it will delete up to 100 entries, provided they are all older than `max_age`.
+3. If not it will delete up to `expiry_batch_size` entries, provided they are all older than `max_age`.

-Triggering when we reach 80% of the batch size allows us to trim the cache faster than we write to it when we need to reduce the cache size.
+Expiring when we reach 80% of the batch size allows us to expire records from the cache faster than we write to it when we need to reduce the cache size.

-Only triggering trimming when we write means that the if the cache is idle, the background thread is also idle.
+Only triggering expiry when we write means that the if the cache is idle, the background thread is also idle.

 ### Using a dedicated cache database